-In this report OBEC has: identified the possible bridge types for a crossing of the Willamette River along the identified alignment; identified the five types that best meet the needs of the project and site; developed preliminary layouts for the five types; broadly examined and evaluated the bridge types against the four criteria (economics, constructability, impacts, and aesthetics); and completed a comparison of bridge types.
+In this report OBEC has: identified the possible bridge types for a crossing of the Willamette River along the identified alignment; identified the five types that best meet the needs of the project and site; developed preliminary layouts for the five types; broadly examined and evaluated the bridge types against the four criteria (economics, constructability, impacts, and aesthetics); and provided an initial bridge type ranking.
+Once the TAC provides technical analysis of the bridge types and the public has provided input, the BCC and the Wilsonville City Council will select two bridge types for further investigation.
+Three-dimensional renderings will be prepared for those two bridge types.